Bhopal: Civic administration

 The municipality receives income from tax collection, assigned revenue, rental income, fees and user charges, revenue grants, income from investment funds.
-The budget for the year 2020-21 has been approved as Rs 2495 crore.
+The budget for the year 2020–21 has been approved as ₹2,495 crore.

 Civic utilities

 Bhopal Development Authority is the apex body for planning and co-ordination of development activities in the Mandhya Pradesh, which consists of Bhopal and its influence area, and was set up in 1976 under the Bhopal Development Authority Act, 1974.

 Electricity in Bhopal is distributed by the Madhya Pradesh Madhya Kshetra Vidyut Vitaran Company Limited, the central discom of the state.
 It is regulated by the state electricity board, the Madhya Pradesh State Electricity Board (MPSEB), which is located in Bhopal.
 Fire services are provided by the Bhopal Municipal Corporation.

 Bhopal Municipal Corporation is responsible for planning, constructing and maintaining the water supply system within the city.
 Natural sources of water are surface water (upper lake, kolar reservoir, narmada river), with a significant portion of the population depending on ground water (tubewells, handpumps) as well as privately owned and unaccounted for dugwells and borewells.
 According to a study done in 2014, piped water supply in the city covers about 6% of the population; however, irregular and bad quality of water supply is a common complaint in the city.